-Here are ten reasons to consider attending a women’s college.
+Here are ten reasons to consider attending an all women’s college.

 1. Small student population